Charles Benton Digital Equity Champion Award2018 Nominations Are Closed

-The second Charles Benton Digital Equity Champion Award will be presented in May at Net Inclusion 2017 in St. Paul, Minnesota by the National Digital Inclusion Alliance (NDIA).
-This is a call for nominations for candidates for the award.
-Please publicize widely.
-The awardee will receive $500 for travel reimbursement plus Net Inclusion registration.
+The third Charles Benton Digital Equity Champion Award is officially open for nominations!
+The award will be presented in April at Net Inclusion 2018 in Cleveland, Ohio by the National Digital Inclusion Alliance (NDIA).

 Named for Charles Benton, the founder of the Benton Foundation, the award was created by NDIA to recognize leadership and dedication in advancing digital equity: from promoting the ideal of accessible and affordable communications technology for all Americans, to crafting programs and policies that make it a reality.

 The National Digital Inclusion Alliance is a unified voice for home broadband access, public broadband access, personal devices and local technology training and support programs.
 We work collaboratively to craft, identify and disseminate financial and operational resources for digital inclusion programs while serving as a bridge to policymakers and the general public.

 The Net Inclusion 2018 conference will be held April 17-19 in Cleveland, OH.
 Register before March 1st to receive the early bird discount.
 We welcome practitioners, policy makers, academics, public officials, students and others engaged in creating a more equitable society.

 The nomination form asks for descriptions of the following:

 - Sustained commitment to digital inclusion programs, practices, and/or policy work.

 - Innovative approaches to solving problems and bridging gaps.